wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 This plugin is almost plug and play!
 Just activate it and then go to WP Support Plus menu.
 You will learn automatically.

+* create new user with roll "Support Agent" from User->Create New to use Agent facility after activating plugin

 == Screenshots ==

 1. screenshot-1.jpg